Crossroads Community Church

 Immerse

-Immerse begins study and discussion in the poetical books of the Bible on Wednesdays in February at 7:00pm.
+Immerse begins study and discussion in the poetical books of the Bible on Wednesdays at 7:00pm.
 This is a unique small-group experience in the Bible !

 Connect with God; build community; and grow your faith are the three goals of Immerse.